timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 A printable visual tool for people with time blindness.

 It helps you see where you are in the day, understand the next few hours, and track time using AM/PM, 24-hour time, grids, and clock references.
+This time tool adapts to your energy level not the other way around.

 Thing to know about this is you look at layer by layer